jelloir/bdsrotator/README.md

 A dedicated **VBABACKUPS** folder must exist on the root of each removeable disk.
-You can customise this but will need to use the `--backupdir` argument when running the script.
+You can customise this but will need to use the `--bdsdir` argument when running the script.

     mkdir /mnt/backup/VBABACKUPS